min2ha/ukwa-site/content/target/16811/index.en.md

   "subject": "UK General Election 2015"
 }

-# Board of Deputies of British Jews: 2015 general election: a Jewish manifesto

 Jewish General.
 The principal representative body for Jewish synagogues and organisations in the UK.